paulkwalton/macos-hardening/README.md

 # macos-hardening
-Public Repo For Hardening and deploying a MacOS Image
+Public Repo For Hardening and deploying a MacOS Image.
+This will use an NCSC script to harden and lockdown the MacOS Image.
+Brew and Vagrent will then be used to deploy applications, virtualisation and Kali Linux.